yashp1932/Plant-It-Automatic-Watering-System/README.md

 ## 🌱 Background

-There are many plants in my house.
-Every corner you turn, in every room, there is a plant.
-Thanks to my dad, an avid gardener, my house has become a thriving extension of my backyard garden.
-However, many plants in the house go without water, far longer than they should.
-Due to the sheer number of them, it is easy to lose track of the ones that need water.
-This gave me an idea:
-**What if each plant had its own water supply, which poured just the right amount of water it required?**
+My house is filled with plants thanks to my dad, an avid gardener.
+With so many plants, it was easy to forget which ones needed watering.
+Plant-It was created to automate watering, delivering the right amount to each plant precisely when needed.

 ---